Kant1593/Enterprise-Campus-Network-Hotel/README.md

 * **Secure Remote Management (SSHv2):**
-  * Telnet is permanently disabled on all routing and switching appliances in favor of SSHv2.
+  * Telnet is permanently disabled on all routing appliances in favor of SSHv2.
   * Management Plane ACLs bound to `line vty` restrict remote administrative login privileges exclusively to the `Test-PC` / IT management subnet.

-* **System Hardening:** All network appliances enforce universal password hashing (`service password-encryption`), anti-brute-force authentication controls (`login block-for`), and formal legal login warning banners (`banner motd`).

 ---
 # Cisco Packet Tracer